aniket0511/play-songs-using-python3/README.md

   	pip install python-vlc on terminal

-In python-IDLE

-To run code first download all files save it new folder then open in terminal and type command "python3 songs.py" , enjoy the music
+To run code first download all files save it new folder then open in terminal and type command "python3 songs.py" , after that program will notify you all the steps .